Has your hardwood floors seen better days?

 3. How much of a budget do you have?

 In almost all cases, it’s going to be less expensive to refinish hardwood floors as opposed to replacing them entirely.
 That being said, refinishing generally takes more time than replacing them.
 Refinishing can be very challenging if you have a busy household with pets and kids and you’re refinishing a high-traffic area.

 Talk to the Hardwood Professionals at Totta Hardwoods

-Our professionals at Totta Hardwood Flooring can help you decide whether refinishing or replacing your hardwood floors is the best option for your family, your home and your budget.
-Give us a call today at 816-507-5281, or use our web submission form to request information.
+Our professionals at Totta Hardwoods can help you decide whether refinishing or replacing your hardwood floors is the best option for your family, your home and your budget.
+Give us a call at 816-507-5281, or use our web submission form to request a consultation.